L13/vscode-diff/README.md

 - Added favorites explorer and activitybar icon.
 - Added an icon (★) in the top right of the diff panel to save a favorite diff.
-- Added context menu to open, rename or delete a favorite diff from the list.
+- Added context menu for favorites to open, rename or delete a favorite diff from the list.
 - Added setting `l13Diff.openFavoriteAndCompare` for clicking on a favorite diff in the list.
 - Added command `L13 Diff: Delete all favorites` to delete all favorite diffs.
 - Added predefined variables `${workspaceFolder}`, `${workspaceFolder:INDEX}` and `${workspaceFolderBasename:NAME}` for paths.